 - Pre-Admission Screening and Resident Review (PASRR) – PASRR screening is completed for all nursing home residents prior to admission or for any status change to determine if there are indicators of mental illness and/or mental retardation.
 This screening is intended to assess whether an individual is appropriate for nursing facility placement.
 The Level I screening is the first step to determine if there are positive indicators for mental health diagnosis or suspected diagnosis.
 Those who do not meet the Level I screening are referred for a Level II assessment.
 The Level II assessment determines if a nursing facility level of care is appropriate and if the individual requires additional mental health services during their nursing facility residency.

 - A person hoping to receive long term care must meet at least one requirement from column A and one requirement from either column B or C:

-Applicants have a monthly income limit of $2,205 with a resource limit of $2,000.
-A couple, if both members need long term care, can have an income limit of $4,326 with a resource limit of $3,000.
+Applicants have a monthly income limit of $2,250 with a resource limit of $2,000.
+A couple, if both members need long term care, can have a resource limit of $3,000.
 If one spouse remains without long term care then the resource and income amounts go up considerably.

 Georgia Classifications of Income:

 - Wages, Social Security benefits, pensions, veteran’s benefits